 Recently, olaparib (Lynparza), and talazoparib (Talzenna) are PARP inhibitors used to treat advanced breast cancers with germline BRCA mutations.
 While this treatment does not help all patients with triple-negative breast cancer, it does provide another treatment option for those whose TNBC is associated with a BRCA gene mutation.
 Cancer treatment clinical trials that use these, as well as other therapies, could play a key role in providing a more specific treatment plan for triple-negative breast cancers.

-For more information on participating in this clinical research trial or if you would like to learn more about our other clinical trials, please ask your breast cancer oncologist.
+For more information on participating in clinical trials, please ask your breast cancer oncologist.
 Click here to view a complete list of all of the cancer research trials available through Arizona.

 If you have a history of various cancers in your family, you may want to consult with the Arizona Oncology genetic counseling team.
 Genetic testing is available through many of the Arizona Oncology cancer centers throughout Arizona.
 Visit this page to learn more about genetic testing.